-The Idaho Public Utilities Commission also conducts inspections of Idaho's railroads to determine compliance with state and federal laws, rules and regulations concerning the transportation of hazardous materials, locomotive cab safety and sanitation rules, and railroad/highway grade crossings.
+The Commission conducts inspections of Idaho's railroads to determine compliance with state and federal laws, rules and regulations concerning the transportation of hazardous materials, locomotive cab safety and sanitation rules, and railroad/highway grade crossings.

 Hazardous material inspections are conducted in rail yards.

 In 1994, Idaho was invited to participate in the Federal Railroad Administration's State Participation Program.
-IPUC has a State Program Manager and one FRA certified hazardous material inspector.
+The Commission has a State Program Manager and one FRA certified hazardous material inspector.

-The IPUC inspects railroad-highway grade crossings where incidents occur, investigates citizen complaints of unsafe or rough crossings and conducts railroad-crossing surveys.
+The Commission inspects railroad-highway grade crossings where incidents occur, investigates citizen complaints of unsafe or rough crossings and conducts railroad-crossing surveys.